Patella Fracture (Broken Kneecap)

 Physical Therapy Videos - Knee

-The knee is made of three bones: the femur (thighbone), the tibia (lower leg bone), and the patella (kneecap).
-Your patella sits in the middle of a large tendon that connects the front thigh muscles to the tibia bone.
-It acts to help your knee bend.
-It glides in a large groove on the front of the distal part of your thighbone.
-This groove is called the trochlea.
-The bottom of your patella and the top of the trochlea are covered with thick cartilage.
-The cartilage allows bones to move over each other easily.
-Damage to this cartilage from and injury and/or age can lead to arthritis.
+The knee has three bones: the thighbone (femur), the lower leg bone (tibia), and the kneecap (patella).
+Your kneecap is in the middle of a big tendon that connects your front thigh muscles to your lower leg bone.
+This helps your knee bend.
+The bottom of your kneecap and the top of a groove on your thighbone are covered with thick cartilage.
+This lets bones move easily over each other.
+If this cartilage gets damaged, it can lead to arthritis.

 X-rays of the knee from the front and from the side.